Hystabec/Gossip-Simulator/README.md

 (Currently the program only has the ability to read the files.)
 When executed the user will need to open an XML file `File -> Open`.
 Select either `NPC_Data.xml` OR `Gossip_Data.xml`.
-If the `NPC file was opened`, select an NPC from the `NPC List` pannel the view the details about the NPC.
+If the `NPC file was opened`, select an NPC from the `NPC List` panel the view the details about the NPC.
-If the `gossip file was opened`, select a gossip instance from the `Gossip List` pannel the view the details about the gossip.
+If the `gossip file was opened`, select a gossip instance from the `Gossip List` panel the view the details about the gossip.

 ## Editing XML files